leonmelson/klipper/docs/Measuring_Resonances.md

 [RPi Microcontroller document](RPi_microcontroller.md) to setup the "linux mcu" on the Raspberry Pi.

+Make sure the Linux SPI driver is enabled by running `sudo raspi-config` and enabling SPI under the "Interfacing options" menu.

-Add to your printer.cfg the following:
+Add the following to the printer.cfg file:
 ```
 [mcu rpi]
 serial: /tmp/klipper_host_mcu